-A SEP consists of IRAs that are funded completely by the employer on behalf of all eligible employees.
-Contributions are allowed up to the lesser of 15% of earnings or \$30,000 annually and must apply to each employee account uniformly as a percent of salary.
-In 1992, no more than 4% of employees of small businesses participated in SEPs.21
+A simplified employee pension (SEP) consists of IRAs that are funded completely by the employer on behalf of all eligible employees.20 Contributions are allowed up to the lesser of 25% of earnings or \$40,000 annually and must apply to each employee account uniformly as a percent of salary.
+SEPs were authorized to provide small businesses with a simple means for offering pension coverage to employees.

-This employer-provided retirement arrangement was expanded by a provision of the Tax Reform Act of 1986 to permit employees to make elective tax-deferred contributions to SEPs through salary reduction (SAR).
-SARSEPs were allowed only for firms with 25 or fewer employees.
-An employee with this option can make elective contributions that are in addition to amounts contributed by the employer, but total contributions from both sources are limited to the lesser of 25% of earnings or \$30,000.
-Elective contributions are subject to the same \$10,500 limit as a \$401(k) plan.
-The authority to establish new SARSEPs expired on December 31, 1996, because of provisions in P.L.
+This arrangement was expanded by a provision of the Tax Reform Act of 1986 to permit employees to make elective tax-deferred contributions to SEPs through salary reduction (SAR).
+However, the authority to establish new SARSEPs expired on December 31, 1996, because of provisions in P.L.
 104-188 authorizing SIMPLE (discussed below).
+Plans already in existence were allowed to continue in operation.
+SARSEPs are allowed only for firms with 25 or fewer employees.
+An employee with this option can make elective contributions that are in addition to amounts contributed by the employer, but total contributions from both sources are limited to the lesser of 25% of earnings or \$40,000.
+Elective contributions are subject to the same \$12,000 limit in 2003 as a \$401(k) plan.
+This limit will rise yearly through 2006 according to the same schedule detailed above for \$401(k) plans.